gtmsingh/HBcodes/Data Structure/trie DS/in files/v1.0/readme.txt

 Technical details:
 1. Return values:
+		0 = proper termination of the program
 		1 = error in opening any file.
-		0 = proper termination of the program
+		2 = error in reading the file contents.

 2. Character markers:
 		'z' = shows that there is not letter after this point and the point is not reached and is the default value.